wcventure/PERIOD/README.md

             The interleavings saved in out_df_1/Errors/000004_0000006_double-free
     End Testing!
     ```

+***The output shows that PERIOD has tested 6 schedules (a schedule is a series of execution phases that contains thread identifiers.
+'0' represents one thread that is executed across one key point.
+'1' represents another thread that is executed across one key point), and found 4 buggy interleavings related to double free.***

 ***From the output we can see that the number of schedules that were explored up to and including the detection of a bug for the first time is 3.
 The total number of schedules explored by a PERIOD are 6, and the number of explored schedules that exhibited the bug are 4.
 This can easily allow you to repeat the data in Tables 1 and 2 of our paper.***